 top of page

-In 2011, while studying, she formed the Pelléas Ensemble; the dynamic flute, viola and harp trio released their critically acclaimed debut album ‘Nature and the Imagination’ on Linn Records in June 2021.
-They perform much of their music from memory and have been praised for their compelling performance and intimate connection with audiences.
+In 2011 while studying at the Guildhall School of Music and Drama, she formed the Pelléas Ensemble; the dynamic flute, viola/violin and harp trio perform much of their music from memory and have been praised for their compelling performance and intimate connection with audiences.
 As strong advocates for this unusual combination of instruments, they have commissioned four new pieces and produced many of their own arrangements.
-They have received awards from the Royal Overseas League, the Tillett Trust, the Tunnell Trust and are a Britten Pears Chamber Ensemble in Residence for 2023.

 Luba has been a member of the Ruisi Quartet since 2016.
 They have performed extensively across the UK and abroad, participated in the prestigious Banff International String Quartet Competition, IMS Prussia Cove and the Britten-Pears Young Artists Programme.
-In November 2022 they gave the première of Novenyek by Thomas Adès in the Wigmore Hall, London, and their debut album “Big House” was released in February 2023 on Pentatone.
+In November 2022 they gave the première of Növények by Thomas Adès in the Wigmore Hall, London, working closely with the composer in the process.

 Luba_16.jpg